koordinates/kart/docs/pages/development/pointcloud_v1.rst

 Contains information about constraints that the LAS tiles must follow.
 All the tiles must be LAS files, but there are various versions and flavours of LAS and one dataset cannot contain a mixture of all of them.
-At a minimum, the dataset's tiles must be constrained in such a way that every tile has the same schema (see :ref:` ``meta/schema.json`` ` below).
+At a minimum, the dataset's tiles must be constrained in such a way that every tile has the same schema (see :ref:`meta/schema.json <pointcloud-meta-schema-json>` below).
 Datasets may optionally have further constraints - for instance, they may be constrained to conform to the `COPC specification <copc_>`_, which is a subtype of LAS file which allows for fasting seeking and rendering of whichever part of the point cloud is currently within the user's viewport.